lily-gh/dev-bootstrap/Readme.md

 ./bootstrap.sh
 ```

-Enter the `sudo` password when prompted for the `BECOME` password and sit back while ansible does all the hard workf.
+Enter the `sudo` password when prompted for the `BECOME` password and sit back while ansible does all the hard work.

 ### Packages